-This means there will likely be no 2017 model year LEAF, but a new 2018 model debuting sometime around April/May of 2017.
+This means there will likely be no 2017 model year LEAF, but a new 2018 model debuting in later 2016/early 2017 with deliveries sometime around March/April 2017.
 Therefore, an unchanged 2016 version would have to soldier on a torturous 18 months – all while facing the introduction of the 200 mile Chevrolet Bolt and into the reported introduction year of the Tesla Model 3, not to mention the other 22 plug-in models that have been announced to arrive before 2017 ends.

 Nissan’s Executive Vice-President & Planning Boss Said So

 When close to a next generational launch (within 6-12 months or so), car executives clam-up until the last possible moment, so as not to bastardize current gen sales.

 Need proof of this in the real world?
 GM hardly said anything about the next generation 2016 Chevrolet Volt (details) until it hit the stand at the biggest auto show venue in the world this past January in Detroit at the NAIAS – just four months before production ended on gen 1.

 Yet the 200 mile 2017 Chevrolet Bolt EV (details) which stands to really damage nothing in GM’s present stable, also debuted at the exact same show, almost 2 years ahead of its arrival.

 However, when a product is still several years out, auto executives can’t help but divulge “future-tense” details.

 Enter Ex-Nissan VP of Product Planning Andy Palmer almost two years at the Frankfurt Auto Show (who recently left the company last September to take over the top job at Aston Martin) who casually said at the time: